microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 };
 ```

+### Using an unlisted command placement (advanced)

-You may want to place your command somewhere inside of Visual Studio that isn't in the `KnownPlacements` property.
-To do this you can you use the `Microsoft.VisualStudio.Extensibility.Commands.CommandPlacement.FromVsctParent` method and provide the GUID/Id pair of the group you would like to parent the command to.
+While we continue adding additional values to `KnownPlacements`, there might be certain cases where you want to place your command somewhere in the IDE that hasn't yet been added.
+To do this, you can use the `Microsoft.VisualStudio.Extensibility.Commands.CommandPlacement.FromVsctParent` method, which requires the GUID and the ID of the group to which you would like to parent the command.

 ```csharp
 public override CommandConfiguration CommandConfiguration => new("My Command!")